mohamedali-zorgati1997/Visual-Studio-Community-reset/README.md

 Visual Studio Community Edition is supposed to be free and yet it works only for 30 days and then asks you to create an account and to be honest I am kind of lazy and hate sharing my e-mail and details.
 So after a little search in the internet, I found the necessary registry key to edit and how to edited.
 ## Requirements
-You will need to link the Crypt32.lib as I needed the `CryptProtectData` and `CryptUnprotectData` functions (you may also need to add the Crypt32.dll found in System32 folder)
+You will need to link the Crypt32.lib as I needed the `CryptProtectData` and `CryptUnprotectData` functions (you may also need to add the Crypt32.dll found in System32 folder).

+## TODO
+* make the program ask for high privelege
+* display an error message in case of lack of priveleges
+* maybe in the far future make a scheduled task to run once evry 2 weeks to reset the 30 days trial.